 “I’m going to lay down and get some rest, I’m not feeling well.
 Amy, would you mind taking my wallet and picking up some camel felt slippers for my brother while you guys are shopping?”

 “Sure thing.”
 She replied.
-Without thinking I handed her my travel “wallet” which consisted of a bag with handful of cash, my credit card and passport.
+Without thinking I handed her my travel “wallet” which consisted of a bag with a handful of cash, my credit card, and passport.

 “I’ll see you guys in a couple of hours.”
 Wrong.
 What ensued over the next several hours I can only describe as the most violent illness that has ever overcome me.
 I’ll spare you the details.
 But between vomit sessions and bathroom trips, I managed to get the attention of the hostel owner.

 “I think you’ve been poisoned!”
 She exclaimed.
 Rather quickly my situation deteriorated and I could no longer stand.
 Before long I couldn’t feel my face, arms, legs, or even open my eyes.
 Things were getting pretty dire.
 A Peacecorps worker phoned the hospital and the embassy.
 It turns out Mongolia has only two western hospitals in the entire country – and they needed to open one for me.

 “Western doctors take a long time to get ready.
 Do you mind if I use traditional medicine?”
 The owner asked.
 She could have told me that she was lopping off a limb with a rusty saw and I would have agreed.
 A few pin pricks to my knuckles later and the acupuncture was done.
 Suddenly, my stomach felt some relief as the indescribable pain subsided.
 But it was too late – I had lost too many fluids – I needed an IV and fast.
 Before I knew it the doctor was ready and I was holding on for dear life en route to the hospital.